Woodlawn railway station: History

 The station opened on 1 August 1858 and was closed for goods traffic on 2 June 1978.

 Facilities

 The station has an accessible waiting room and toilet.
 A ticket machine is located at the entrance to the platform.
 The car park is currently free of charge.

-Additional trains from January 2013

-The new Iarnród Éireann timetable introduced on 20 January 2013 sees three additional eastbound trains and one additional Galway-bound train serving the station.
+Services

-Local requests for better service
+Local Request for better service

 On 26 April 2011, a protest numbering some two hundred local people took place at the station.
 The local action group is requesting that Iarnród Éireann improve the eastbound service from the station by allowing a morning Galway to Dublin train to serve the station.

+Current Services

+Train Services

+All intercity trains from Galway to Dublin call at woodlawn a bihourly scheadle and hourly in peak times.

+Bus Services

+There is currently no scheduled bus service serving the station.